-Assess Impacts depreciation of gas assets.
 Benefits to the City Thoughtful engagement and coordination between cities and utilities on a Roadmap will create buy-in and support for implementation of resulting policies and programs.
-City-utility engagement enables planners from both on Local Energy Infrastructure The analysis should seek to quantify potential impacts of building electrification on utility assets and ratepayers (with a focus on LMI customers).
-For a relevant case study, see Section 5, Case Study 1: City of Vancouver.
-Benefits to the Utility Find and identify policies and programs that address mutual needs.
-Engaging in joint long-term planning processes can help leaders to plan for investments and avoid potential for unnecessary or stranded infrastructure costs.
+Infrastructure The analysis should seek to quantify potential impacts of building electrification on utility assets and ratepayers (with a focus on LMI customers).
+For more information, see Section 5, Case Study 1: City of Vancouver.
+City-utility engagement enables planners from both organizations to develop shared vision for the future, and identify policies and programs that address mutual needs.
+Engaging in joint long-term planning processes can help leaders plan for investments and avoid potential for unnecessary or stranded infrastructure costs.
 Develop a comprehensive building electrification roadmap, including policy and program recommendations, that leverages insights from previous research.
 A key element of the Roadmap will be to establish near and/or long-term targets for building electrification and equity goals, along with metrics for success.
-Risks/ Constraints Potential constraints may include budgetary or staffing concerns to fund studies and analyses.
-Clear Goals & Metrics Roadmap development should include robust stakeholder engagement to achieve buy-in from city and utility leaders, industry players, building owners, state policymakers, local community groups, and other key stakeholders, who can also help support successful
+Roadmap development should include robust stakeholder Risks/ Constraints • No risks identified. • Potential constraints may include budgetary or staffing concerns to fund studies and analyses.
+Metricsengagement to achieve buy-in from city and utility leaders, industry players, building owners, state policymakers, local community groups, and other key stakeholders, who can also help support successful implementation.